vipally/gemdb/README.md

 # gemdb
-gemdb is a memory-based embeded  key-value database implements by GO
+gemdb is an embeded memory-based key-value database implements by GO

 Aims: